JenniferBuehler/docker_files/indigo/ros-indigo-full-catkin/README.md

 this docker image does not support graphical interfaces with OpenGL, because support for this depends on the locally used graphics card.
-The problem is that it looks like the same graphic drivers as the hosts is required in order to enable hardware acceleartion.
+The problem is that it looks like the same graphic drivers as the hosts is required in order to enable hardware acceleration.
 See also comment in the [DockerHub Gazebo](https://hub.docker.com/_/gazebo/) description, *Deployment suggestions -> Devices*.
 I'm still looking into whether it's possible to run gazebo